Note: Saving a capture only saves the currently selected tab.

 If you need to view, manipulate, or process data in another application, you can export it.

 To begin exporting, click the Options button at the top right of the software and select Export data.
 When exporting data, you can select which channels to export and over what time period.
 Finally, you can select the format of the exported data.

-Note: For exporting protocol analyzer data, see the Protocol Analyzer section.
+For exporting protocol analyzer data, see the Protocol Analyzers section below.

 To export your setting, click the Options button at the top right and select Save Setup.
 From there, you will be prompted to save a .logicsettings file.
 The .logicsettings file will save the settings associated with the current active tab.
 You can find the tabs at the bottom of the software UI.

-More details on saving settings are described here: Saving and Loading Software Settings.
+More details on saving settings are described below:

 CSV format is a text format suitable for opening in a spreadsheet application or loading from a script.
 You can choose to include column headings and choose commas or tabs as the delimiter.

 When exporting digital data only, you can choose to use timestamps or sample numbers to output the digital as a single value or as a bit per column.
 You can choose to record only when the value changes or record every sample.